Image depicts stuttering treatment for adults.

 Frequently Asked Questions (FAQs)

 Yes, neurogenic stuttering can develop suddenly after a brain injury, stroke, or neurological condition.
-This form of stuttering is different from developmental stuttering that typically starts in childhood.
+This form of stuttering differs from developmental stuttering, which typically starts in childhood.

 There is no cure for stuttering, but speech therapy and other treatments can significantly improve fluency and communication skills in adults who stutter.